Code-Institute-Submissions/juliandavid-garcia-MS3_Cocktails/testing.md

 ### Bug 2. ###
 - It was not possible to set the modal window in the profile page, as it was the first idea.
 When trying to do so, the modal window deleted a different cocktail and not the one I wanted.
 Therefore, I had to place in the edit page.
 Next to the cancel and save button.
 ### Bug 3. ###
-- when i closed my session in git pop and tried to open my workspace to keep working on my project the env.py file disappeared, i  could not keep working.
-After a long investigation i discovered that every time you want to access your project, once it has been closed, you need to create again this env.py .
+- when i closed my session in gitpod and tried to open my workspace to keep working on my project the env.py file disappeared, i  could not keep working.
+After a long investigation i discovered that every time you want to access your project, once it has been closed, you need to create again this env.py.
 The content of this file is :

 - Import os
 os.environ.setdefault("IP", "Added by developer")